 Austen uses these characters to explore five different types of relationships: Mr. Bingley and the idealistic Jane; the prideful Mr. Darcy and the prejudiced Elizabeth; the flighty Lydia and the conniving Wickham; the obsequious Mr. Collins and the unlucky Charlotte; the hysterical Mrs. Bennet and caustic Mr. Bennet.
-All these relationships illustrate what a marriage should and should not resemble.
+All these relationships serve to illustrate Austen’s various observations about matrimony.

 Austen’s major theme is the importance of environment and upbringing on character and morality.
-In this world, social standing and wealth do not necessarily translate into success and stability.
+In this world, social standing and wealth does not necessarily translate into success and stability.
 A lot of the aristocracy was land rich but cash poor, which is why a lot of daughters from “merchant” families married into titles.
 All the Lords needed wealthy wives to save their finances.
 As such, women were expected to remain untarnished until their wedding day, otherwise they would court ruin upon themselves and their family.
 Without a solid reputation, no woman, despite her wealth, would land an eligible and wealthy husband.
 This theme of reputation and upbringing emerges through Austen’s examination of the ineffectiveness of Mr. and Mrs. Bennet’s parenting.
-For instance, Lydia’s lack of morality resulted from her parents’ lackadaisical parenting.
+For instance, Lydia’s lack of morality resulted from her parents’ lackadaisical approach to discipline.
 Kitty’s character only improves after Lydia leaves, thus forcing her to spend time in her other sisters’ superior company.

 What aggravates me the most is the stark societal differences between the Bennet family and Darcy.
 In the book, the Bennets are landed gentry with an entailed estate, this does not mean they suffered economically.
 Since Mr Bennet had no sons, the estate goes to the closest male relative upon his death.
 As Mr Collins is the closest male relative on the paternal side, he inherits the estate.
 The landed gentry usually were gentleman farmers and drew most of the income from working estates.
 A vast majority of the Gentry were the second, third, or fourth sons of aristocratic families, but not all.
 Darcy is a gentleman and is directly related to a titled aristocratic family.
 Mr Bennet is not directly related to a titled family but comes from a long line of gentleman.
 Strictly speaking, the Bennet’s and the Darcy’s hold the same standing in society, Darcy just happens to be farther up the hierarchy.
-In the movie depiction the clothing, furnishing, and mannerisms of the Bennet clan more closely resembles those of the working class instead of the landed gentry.
+In the movie, the Bennet’s clothing, furnishing, and mannerisms closely resembles those of the working class instead of the landed gentry.
 A pig runs through the kitchen in one scene, this would never occur in a gentleman’s household.
 If the kitchen was in an outer house than a pig running through it might be plausible, but livestock would never appear in the main house.

-Perhaps the gravest mistake lies in the portrayal of Elizabeth.
-This version of Elizabeth is pouty, rude, defiant, and flighty.
-In one scene Elizabeth and Darcy take a stroll in their nightclothes, which would not happen during this time period as it would ruin Elizabeth’s reputation.
+Perhaps the gravest mistake lies in the portrayal of Lizzy.
+This version of Lizzy is pouty, rude, defiant, and flighty.
+In one scene she and Darcy take a stroll in their nightclothes, which would not happen during this time period as it would ruin Elizabeth’s reputation.
 She openly mocks her family, something the “original” version of Lizzy would never condone.
 While she did not particularly approve of her family’s behavior, Lizzy was forcefully protective of her sisters and would never speak ill of them in public.
-Overall, Elizabeth comes across as bold/impatient and resembles the book version of Lydia.
+Overall, Elizabeth comes across as bold/impatient and rather closely resembles the book version of Lydia.
 This radical change alters the poignancy of the narrative.

 The movie places most of the characters in unbelievable situations.
 Mr. Bingley would not visit Jane in her room while she recuperated from her cold without a proper chaperone.
 If Jane wore appropriate clothing and Elizabeth was in the room, then it would have verged on acceptable.
-Elizabeth, or any women of aristocratic birth, would never wear them hair down while visiting an estate like Netherfield Park.
+Elizabeth, or any women of aristocratic birth, would never wear their hair down while visiting an expensive estate like Netherfield Park.
 A proper lady never went out in public without an acceptable hair style, which usually meant an up-do at this point in time.
 In the book Elizabeth acutely knows the social rules and strives to uphold them at all times.
 Wearing her hair down while in public qualifies as “conceited independence”.

 Lastly, Matthew Macfayden (Darcy) spoke too quickly and in a droning monotone the entire time.
 Darcy controls a vast estate and moves in exalted circles.
 He would speak in a clipped and refined manner.
-The absolute worst scene in the movie occurs when Darcy declares his love to Elizabeth with a fake stutter.
+The absolute worst scene in the movie occurs when Darcy declares his love for Lizzy with a fake stutter.
 Little to no emotion shows in his voice and the effect is not romantic.
 While MacFayden certainly possesses the looks to play Mr Darcy, his delivery did not do the role justice.
-Part of this fault lies in the hands of the screenwriter who managed to take a thought provoking romance and turn it into a historical costumed rom-com.
+Part of this fault lies in the hands of the screenwriter who managed to take a thought provoking romance and turn it into a historical costumed romantic comedy.
 This version of Darcy felt too modern and lacked the reservedness depicted in the book.